 Symptoms typically start within 10 minutes of a swim and have been reported to start at various times throughout a dive; however, there is a worsening of symptoms upon ascent.
 IPE is believed to originate with myocardial ischemia beginning early in the session with decompensation when divers surface.
 Symptoms range widely from mild shortness of breath with frothy sputum to frank hemoptysis, hypoxemia, and death.
 Blood pressure is typically elevated, and patients complain of extreme fatigue.

-IPE can be confirmed radiographically; although, it may be so mild that a CT is more a more definitive test.
+IPE can be confirmed radiographically; although, it may be so mild that a computed tomography (CT) scan is a more definitive test.
 SDPE may have some transitory respiratory or cardiac disorders underlying it, so respiratory function tests and blood gases are indicated.
-A thorough cardiac investigation including troponins, CK-MB, BNP, serial ECG, and early echocardiogram is also important.
+A thorough cardiac investigation including troponins, creatine kinase-MB, B-type natriuretic peptide (BNP), serial electrocardiograms, and early echocardiogram is also important.
 Coronary artery assessments may be required, and cardiac pathology addressed.
 Abnormal cardiac tests should be repeated to demonstrate reversibility or if they are transitory, as seen with Takotsubo cardiomyopathy and reversible myocardial dysfunction.
 With IPE, BNP is typically high.
 Antidiuretic hormone (ADH) can be monitored by measuring copeptin (stable C-terminal domain of precursor hormone to ADH).
 Natremia and albuminuria were typically lower.
 Ischemia-modified albumin is typically elevated and decreases after normobaric oxygen treatment that reduced hypoxemia.
-Biomarkers are helpful in early diagnosis and distinction of IPE from decompression sickness.
+Biomarkers are helpful in the early diagnosis and distinction of IPE from decompression sickness.

 Treatment / Management

 Removal from the water will reverse the hydrostatic effect of immersion decreasing filling pressures.
 Keeping swimmers or divers warm after removal from the water will decrease vasoconstriction and central blood pooling.
 Patients should be kept upright if they are conscious.
-For most, a full recovery can be seen within a day or 2 with rest, normobaric oxygen for hypoxemia, and/or beta-mimetic therapy.
+For most, a full recovery can be seen within 1-2 days with rest, normobaric oxygen for hypoxemia, and/or beta-mimetic therapy.
 In severe cases, there may be myocardial injury and or loss of consciousness which could result in aspiration or fatality.